baskerville/diana/README.md

         remove GID ...
             Remove the downloads corresponding to the given GIDs.

+        forcerm GID ...
+            Forcibly remove the downloads corresponding to the given GIDs.

         pause GID ...
             Pause the downloads corresponding to the given GIDs.